English coffeehouses in the 17th and 18th centuries: Early Oxford coffeehouses ("penny universities")

 During the mid-17th century, coffee was no longer viewed solely as a medicinal plant and this change in perception created a novel opportunity for the serving of coffee to patrons.
 A ripe location for just such an enterprise was the city of Oxford, with its unique combination of exotic scholarship interests and energetic experimental community.
 Thus the first English coffeehouse was established in 1650 at the Angel Coaching Inn in Oxford by a Jewish entrepreneur named Jacob.

-According to Cowan, Oxford was seen as an important fixture for the creation of a distinctive coffeehouse culture throughout the 1650s.
+Oxford was seen as an important fixture for the creation of a distinctive coffeehouse culture throughout the 1650s.
 The first coffeehouses established in Oxford were known as penny universities, as they offered an alternative form of learning to structural academic learning, while still being frequented by the English virtuosi who actively pursued advances in human knowledge.
 The coffeehouses would charge a penny admission, which would include access to newspapers and conversation.
 Reporters called "runners" went around to the coffeehouses announcing the latest news.

 This environment attracted an eclectic group of people who met and mingled with each other.
 In a society that placed such a high importance on class and economic status, the coffeehouses were unique because the patrons were people from all levels of society.
 Anyone who had a penny could come inside.
 Students from the universities also frequented the coffeehouses, sometimes even spending more time at the shops than at school.

 Cowan states: "The coffeehouse was a place for like-minded scholars to congregate, to read, as well as learn from and to debate with each other, but was emphatically not a university institution, and the discourse there was of a far different order than any university tutorial."
 Despite later coffeehouses being far more inclusive, early Oxford coffeehouses had an air of exclusivity, catering to the virtuosi.
-Early Oxford coffeehouse virtuosi included Christopher Wren, Peter Pett, Thomas Millington, Timothy Baldwin, and John Lampshire, to name a few.
+Early Oxford coffeehouse virtuosi included Christopher Wren, Peter Pett, Thomas Millington, Timothy Baldwin, and John Lamphire, to name a few.
 The memoirs of Anthony Wood and John Evelyn provide evidence of the nature of early Oxford coffeehouses.

-The early Oxford coffeehouses also helped establish the tone for future coffeehouses in England, as they would differ from other English social institutions such as alehouses and taverns.
+The early Oxford coffeehouses helped establish the tone for future coffeehouses in England, differing from alehouses and taverns.
 "The coffeehouse was a place for "virtuosi" and "wits", rather than for the plebes or roués who were commonly portrayed as typical patrons of the alcoholic drinking houses.
 Ellis concludes, "(Oxford's coffeehouses') power lay in the fact that they were in daily touch with the people.
 Their purpose was something more than to provide a meeting-place for social intercourse and gossip; there was serious and sober discussion on all matters of common interest."